theotrama/dns-resolver/article/article.md

   <figcaption>Figure 2: A DNS request for juliusbaer.com</figcaption>
 </figure>

-For that we would get the following response.
+For that we would get the following response which includes authority and additional records.
+In the authority records we get back the authoritative name server for the juliusbaer.com domain and in the additional record we get the IP address of this name server.

 <figure>
   <img src="img/juliusbaer_dns_response.svg" alt="DNS protocol">